razgarabedi/rvwvpn/radius-admin/docs/network-access-control-groups.md

 After adding these blocks, save the file and exit `nano` by pressing `Ctrl + X`, followed by `Y`, and then `Enter`.

-Based on the logs, your `nmbd` service is failing to start.

-The key error is: **`Status: "nmbd: No local IPv4 non-loopback interfaces available, waiting for interface ..."`**.

-This means the NetBIOS Name Service Daemon (`nmbd`), which handles computer name discovery on the network, can't find a network interface (like `eth0`) to attach itself to.
-It timed out waiting for one to appear and was shut down by the system.

-Here are the most common solutions to fix this.

 -----

 ### \#\# 1.
 Specify Network Interfaces in `smb.conf`

-This is the most common and reliable fix.
-You explicitly tell Samba which network interfaces to use.

 1.  **Find your network interface name.** Run the following command: